Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Managing Your Stress Responses: Fight, Flight, Freeze, and Fawn

-Here are some general strategies to help manage these stress responses effectively.
+Here are some general strategies to help manage your stress response effectively.

 1. First, awareness of the Four Fs is key.